Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

-The concept of hell has existed in many civilisations since antiquity.
-It might not always have been called that name, but the notion of evil resulting in horrific punishment after death has long been around.
-For equally as long, humans have also been kept in line by fear of such eternal torment after death
+The concept of hell existed in many civilizations since antiquity.
+It might not always have been called that name, but the notion of lifelong evil resulting in horrific punishments after death has long been around.
+For equally as long, most humans have also been kept in line by fear of ghastly, eternal torment after death

 Note: Haw Par Villa doesn’t completely follow what’s denoted in Taoist or Buddhist text.
-It is more of a folkloric interpretation of the Ten Courts of Hell.
+It is more of a dramatized interpretation of the Ten Courts of Hell based on Chinese folklore.

 Court 1: The Court of King Qinguang (秦廣王)

 The entire Chinese Ten Courts of Hell is an embodiment of justice and fairness.
 Therefore, no punishment is meted out in the Chinese underworld without meticulous examination of records, a task performed by the court of King Qinguang.

 Somewhat like Minos in Dante’s Inferno, King Qinguang differentiates the good from the evil by rigorously assessing past deeds.
 The good and virtuous then cross over a golden or silver bridge to reach paradise, while the wicked are dragged to face a magical mirror to confirm their sins.

 Upon confirmation of evil, imps lead the wicked to the other courts to receive appropriate punishment.
 Note that King Qinguang's first court of hell does not execute any punishment.
 The king’s task is merely to sort the good from the evil.

 Court 2: The Court of King Chujiang (楚江王)